|Quick Facts: Logisticians|

 $35.66 per hour

 Logisticians analyze and coordinate an organization’s supply chain—the system that moves a product from supplier to consumer.
-They manage the entire life cycle of a product, which includes how a product is acquired, distributed, allocated, and delivered.
+They manage the entire life cycle of a product, which includes how a product is acquired, allocated, and delivered.

 Logisticians work in nearly every industry.
 The job can be stressful because logistical work is fast-paced.
 Most logisticians work full time during regular business hours.